MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to create the Viva Connections Dashboard"
+description: "Learn how to create the Viva Connections dashboard"
 ---

-# Create a Viva Connections Dashboard and add cards
+# Create a Viva Connections dashboard and add cards

-The Viva Connections Dashboard provides fast and easy-access to information and job-related tasks.
-Content on the Dashboard can be targeted to users in specific roles, markets, and job functions.
+The Viva Connections dashboard provides fast and easy access to information and job-related tasks.
+Content on the dashboard can be targeted to users in specific roles, markets, and job functions.

-The Dashboard consists of cards that engage viewers with existing Teams apps, third-party apps, custom solutions, internal, and external links.
-The Dashboard can be built with no code, or a developer can create custom cards to meet the specific needs of an organization.
+The dashboard consists of cards that engage viewers with existing Microsoft Teams apps, Viva apps and services, third-party apps, custom solutions using the SharePoint Framework (SPFx)framework, internal links, and external links.

 ![Screenshot that shows a Dashboard example for desktop and mobile.](../media/connections/vc-dashboard.png)